do-y-lee/ml-disaster-response-pipeline-demo/README.md

 > will predict how many relevant categories are applicable.
 Essentially, we are using natural language processing
 > methods to create features to predict which 36 target categories have the highest probabilities of success and
 > generate a multioutput response for every input message.
+>
+> If a successful model is created, various government agencies and private organizations can quickly identify
+> different types of emergencies and rapidly allocate resources.
+With acceptable precision and recall, the model can
+> minimize wasteful spending and increase efficiency among first-responders to assist the public.

 ## Pickled Model